zhaoshengEE/Millennium_Library/Machine_Learning_Basics/The_Little_Book_of_Deep_Learning/Chapter_03_Training.md

 ### Why Do We Need Batch

 - In a nutshell, for doing more greadient steps (i.e. updating model parameters) under the same computational budget.
+- Enable us to operate the datasets whose size is orders of magnitude greater than that of the computing device's memory.

 | Gradient | Weight Update |
 |:--:|:--:|